You can send a

 The reason you might see two nodes in both the edge and/or shield datacenter queried is because of clustering in Varnish.
 With inter-datacenter shielding enabled, you should generally see 4 cache servers listed in this header.
 In rarer cases where a server is both an edge and a shield within the cluster for that object, you may see 2 or 3 caches listed.

 With clustering, there will be two nodes “responsible” for an object.
-These shield nodes are determined via the result of
+These cluster nodes are determined via the result of

 vcl_hash subroutine in VCL.
 The edge node that receives the request will run

-vcl_deliver, while it may proxy the request to the shield node to run
+vcl_deliver, while it may proxy the request to the cluster node to run

 vcl_fetch.
-Depending on several factors, the object may be cached on only the shield node or it may be cached on both the edge node and shield node within a PoP.
+Depending on several factors, the object may be cached on only the cluster node or it may be cached on both the edge node and cluster node within a PoP.

 Please sign in to leave a comment.